cloudnativelabs/kube-router/README.md

 For more details please refer to the [BGP documentation](Documentation/bgp.md).

+### Standard Linux Networking

+A key design tenet of Kube-router is to use standard Linux networking stack and toolset.
+There is no overlays or SDN pixie dust, but just plain good old networking.
+You can use standard Linux networking tools like iptables, ipvsadm, ipset, iproute, traceroute, tcpdump etc. to troubleshoot or observe data path.
+When kube-router is ran as a daemonset, image also ships with these [tools](./Documentation/pod-toolbox.md#pod-toolbox) automatically configured for your cluster.

 ### Small Footprint

-Although it does the work of several of its peers in one binary, kube-router does it all with a relatively tiny codebase, partly because IPVS is already there on your Kuberneres nodes waiting to help you do amazing things. kube-router brings that and GoBGP's modern BGP interface to you in an elegant package designed from the ground up for Kubernetes.
+Although it does the work of several of its peers in one binary, kube-router does it all with a relatively [tiny codebase](https://github.com/cloudnativelabs/kube-router/tree/master/app/controllers), partly because IPVS is already there on your Kuberneres nodes waiting to help you do amazing things. kube-router brings that and GoBGP's modern BGP interface to you in an elegant package designed from the ground up for Kubernetes.